vri3698/Applied-Analytics/README.md

 - SQL querying and transformation
 - Metrics definition and tracking
 - Data visualization and storytelling through dashboards
-- Managing uncertainty with confidence intervals, p-values, and practical limitations
+- Managing uncertainty with confidence intervals, p-values, statistical significance and practical limitations
 - Planning and executing AB tests
-- Analyzing experiment results, metrics and hypotheses; and identifying common pitfalls
+- Analyzing experiment results, metrics, and hypotheses; and identifying common pitfalls
 - Use of popular tools for data storage, SQL, dashboarding, and experimentation platforms

 ## Case Studies